 - Water Heater Age

 The usual life span of a residential water heater with appropriate upkeep is 10–12 years.
-Although your old water heater isn’t having an issue, it’s an increased risk of a damaging leak.
+Although your water heater isn’t having an issue, it could be at an increased risk of a damaging leak.

 If you’re unclear of your water heater’s age, examine the sticker on the heater.
 This states the manufacturing date and serial number.